opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 pip install uv
 ```

-### 2. Configure Amazon Q Developer CLI
+### 2. Configure the Amazon Q Developer CLI

-Create or edit the MCP configuration file for Amazon Q Developer CLI at `~/.aws/amazonq/mcp.json` .
-To connect Q Developer CLI with Amazon OpenSearch Service, provide the cluster endpoint and AWS credentials with permissions to access the cluster:
+Create or edit the MCP configuration file for the Amazon Q Developer CLI at `~/.aws/amazonq/mcp.json`.
+To connect the Amazon Q Developer CLI to Amazon OpenSearch Service, provide the cluster endpoint and AWS credentials with permissions to access the cluster:

 ```json
 {